NM-Games/super-splash-bros-2/README.md

 - **Superpowers**
   Superpowers are not always an attack method, but some of them are even more effective than rockets.
 More information about superpowers is documented below.

+## I'm wet now, help!
+Please remain calm!
+- Players start with three lives, so you will respawn twice.
+- Players respawn at the same location where they were at game start.
+If the water level has started to rise, players will spawn somewhere at the top platform.
+- When respawning, players have 5 seconds of spawn protection.
+During this period, they cannot take damage or lose lives.

 ## Fish
 The fish is the new item box in Super Splash Bros 2.
 However, fish only give you your superpower.
 - Players have to collide for about 2 seconds with a fish in order to get their superpower available.